hku-systems/bidl/README.md

 This experiment tests the experimental environment.
 The following test script benchmarks BIDL/FastFabric and reports the end-to-end performance.
 Please follow [README_GET_STARTED.md](https://github.com/hku-systems/bidl/blob/main/README_GET_STARTED.md).

+We are doing the final debugging for the following experiments and all experiments will be ready before September 4, 2021.

 ### Experiment 1: End-to-end performance

 This experiment runs BIDL/FastFabric/Hyperledger Fabric/StreamChain with the default smallbank workload and reports the end-to-end throughput/latency of each system.